 Once a contract has been awarded as a result of a procurement process, contracting authorities must publish a Contract Award notice on Contracts Finder with details of who has won the contract and the contract value and indicate whether the winning suppliers is a small business or voluntary sector organisation.

-NOTE: The requirement to publish contract award notices on Contracts Finder for contracts above £25,000 to the relevant EU threshold applies whether or not the contract opportunity had been advertised or the contract was awarded as a result of a framework agreement (e.g. as a result of a mini competition).
+NOTE: The requirement to publish contract award notices on Contracts Finder for contracts above £25,000 to the relevant procurement threshold applies whether or not the contract opportunity had been advertised or the contract was awarded as a result of a framework agreement (e.g. as a result of a mini competition).

 **excluding all maintained schools, academies, Sixth Form Colleges in England and all contracting authorities in Wales, Scotland Northern Ireland.

-For more information on Contracts Finder, the information that is required to be published on Contracts Finder and the timing of the publications see the Crown Commercial Service Guidance on the new transparency requirements for publishing on Contracts Finder.
+For more information on Contracts Finder, the information that is required to be published on Contracts Finder and the timing of the publications see the Crown Commercial Service Guidance on the transparency requirements for publishing on Contracts Finder.